alexhang212/SparrowVis_Code/Analysis/README.md

 - MCMCglmm 2.32

 ## Project Structure
-**-Code**: Contains all code used for analysis
+**- Code**: Contains all code used for analysis
     - DataManip.R: Data manipulation to create final data sets
     - IndivAnalysis_Cluster: Individual Analysis that is ran on Imperial College's HPC cluster
 - BroodAnalysis_cluster.R: Brood level analysis that is ran on Imperial College's HPC cluster
 - RunBroodMCMC.sh/ RunIndivMCMC.sh: Job submission files
 - OrganizeMeerkat.R: Processes all Meerkat data into a dataframe